andywhite37/blog/content/blog/2019-11-01-a-laymans-guide-to-functors-in-reasonml.md

 record type.

-The type is similar to `Result.t('a, 'e)` in that it has two type parameters, so the function implementation is going to look very similar.
+The type is similar to `Result.t('a, 'e)` in that it has two type parameters, so the functor implementation is going to look very similar.
 The `NotAsked` and `Loading` constructors carry no data, so they will just pass through untouched in the `map` function.
 Our map function operates on the `Success('a)` channel, so the `Failure('e)` value will also get passed through untouched:

 ```ocaml
 module RemoteData = {